BANANAS: Bayesian Optimization with Neural Architectures for Neural Architecture Search: Analysis of the Framework

-We introduce a novel encoding which we term a \emph{path encoding}, and we show that it substantially increases the performance of our predictive uncertainty model.
-Each feature of the path encoding corresponds with a directed path from the input to the output of an architecture cell (for example: input$\rightarrow$conv\_1x1$\rightarrow$conv\_3x3$\rightarrow$pool\_3x3$\rightarrow$output).
-To encode an architecture, we simply check which of the possible paths it contains (i.e.\ which paths are present in the cell), and write this as a binary vector.
-Therefore, we do not need to arrange the nodes in any particular order.
-Furthermore, the features are not nearly as dependent on one another as they are in the adjacency matrix encoding.
-The total number of paths is $\sum_{i=0}^n q^i$ where $n$ denotes the number of nodes in the cell, and $q$ denotes the number of operations for each node.
-See Figure \ref{fig:nasbench}.
-For example, the search space from NASBench \cite{nasbench} has $\sum_{i=0}^5 3^i=364$ possible paths, and the search space from DARTS \cite{darts} has $4\cdot\sum_{i=0}^4 8^i=18724$ possible paths.
-A downside of this encoding is that it scales exponentially in $n$, while the adjacency matrix encoding scales quadratically.
-At the end of this section, we give theoretical results giving evidence that simply truncating the path encoding allows it to scale \emph{linearly} with a negligible decrease in performance.
-We back this up with experimental results in the next section.
+We introduce a novel encoding which we term the \emph{path encoding}, and we show that it substantially increases the performance of neural predictors.
+The path encoding is quite simple to define: there is a binary feature for each path from the input to the output of an architecture cell, given in terms of the operations (e.g., input$\rightarrow$conv\_1x1$\rightarrow$pool\_3x3$\rightarrow$output).
+To encode an architecture, we simply check which paths are present in the architecture, and set the corresponding features to 1s.
+See Figure \ref{fig:path_encoding}.
+Intuitively, the path encoding has a few strong advantages.
+The features are not nearly as dependent on one another as they are in the adjacency matrix encoding, since each feature represents a unique path that the data tensor can take from the input node to the output node.
+Furthermore, there is no longer an arbitrary node ordering, which means that each neural architecture maps to only one encoding (which is not true for the adjacency matrix encoding).
+On the other hand, it is possible for multiple architectures to map to the same path encoding (i.e., the encoding is well-defined, but it is not one-to-one).
+However, subsequent work showed that architectures with the same path encoding also have very similar validation errors~\cite{white2020study}, which is beneficial in NAS algorithms.